-Should a power failure occur (no 120 volt AC power or the battery looses its charge), follow the directions listed below:
+BELOW FLOOR SLIDE OUT

-- On Lippert rack and pinion frames, there is a 1/2" shaft coming through the main rail of frame.
-On the outer end is a small, 1/8"x1 1/2" pin that goes through the shaft.
-Use an adapter, plus socket, and ratchet to move slide in or out.
-Some use 3/4" nut welded to shaft rather than pin. - 2.
-On DVS there is a 1/2" shaft coming through the frame rail.
-On the end is a 3/4" nut attached to the shaft.
+Should a power failure occur (no 120 volt AC power or the battery looses its charge), follow the listed direction.
+There is a 1/2" shaft coming through the main rail of the frame.
+On the end of the shaft is a 3/4" nut attached.
 Use a 3/4" socket extension and ratchet to move the slide.
+On some units the stabilizer jack crank will also work on this shaft with the attached 3/4" nut.